parinoor18/Blinkit_Sales_Analysis-Major-Project-/README.md

 **INTRODUCTION**

-The grocery delivery industry is highly competitive, requiring efficient operations and data-driven strategies to optimize sales and customer satisfaction.
-This project leverages Blinkit's sales data to analyze key performance indicators (KPIs) and create interactive Power BI dashboards to facilitate informed decision-making.
+The grocery delivery industry is *highly competitive, requiring efficient operations and data-driven strategies* to optimize sales and customer satisfaction.
+This project leverages Blinkit's sales data to analyze **Key Performance Indicators (KPIs)** and create interactive *Power BI dashboards* to facilitate informed decision-making.
 The dataset comprises detailed information on products, outlets, sales, and customer ratings, providing an excellent foundation for generating actionable insights.

 ________________________________________